Arthur Lynch (American football): 2012

+Arthur Lynch running after the catch vs. the University of Tennessee during the 2012 season.

 After the 2011 season, Orson Charles, the All-American tight end, decided to enter the NFL draft, creating an opportunity for Lynch to step into the starting.
 Leading up to the 2012 season, Lynch had primarily been utilized as a blocking tight end.
 However, as the season progressed, he showcased his abilities as a reliable pass catcher.
 Throughout the 2012 season, Lynch played in 14 games, starting in 13 of them.
 He recorded 24 receptions for 431 yards and 3 touchdowns.

 On September 15, 2012, Lynch caught his first collegiate touchdown against the Florida Atlantic Owls.
 He finished the game with 3 catches for 73 yards and a touchdown in 56–20 win.
 The Bulldogs finished the 2012 regular season ranked #3 in the country.
 During the last drive of the 2012 SEC Championship Game against the #2 ranked Alabama Crimson Tide, Lynch caught a 26-yard pass from his college roommate Aaron Murray and advanced the ball to the 8-yard line before being tackled by Vinnie Sunseri.
 The Bulldogs were unable to score a touchdown, and lost the game 32–28.
 Georgia beat #16 Nebraska 45–31 in the 2013 Capital One Bowl, in which Lynch caught 3 passes for 37 yards and a touchdown.

 After the 2012 season, Lynch received recognition for his performance.
 He was named to Phil Steele's 2012 All-SEC 3rd Team and also received the Team's Most Improved Player award at the end of the year GALA.
 Georgia finished the season ranked #4 and #5 by the Coaches' and AP Poll, respectively.